marksmwl/flashCard-App/README.md

 ## Requirements
 Ensure you have the following installed:

-Python 3.8+
+- Python 3.8+
-Node.js 14+ and npm
+- Node.js 14+ and npm
-PostgreSQL
+- PostgreSQL

-Docker (optional but recommended)
-Getting Started
+# Getting Started
 Follow these steps to set up the application.

-# Getting Started

 ## Backend Setup
 Clone the repository: